lraveri/binary_search_tree/README.md

 # Binary Search Tree

-To create the executable, use the command make
+To create the executable, use the command:

 make

-To run the executable, go to the directory src and use the command
+To run the executable, go to the directory src and use the command:

 ./main.x

-To create the documentation, use the command
+To create the documentation, use the command:

 doxygen Doxygen/doxy.in